 To be published in October 2018 to coincide with the final year of the Great War Centenary, Quentin Falk’s latest book, Mr Midshipman VC, tells the true story of a young naval officer who survived the hell of Gallipoli in 1915 only to die accidentally just three months before the Armistice in 1918 aged 23.
-In an illustrated talk, local author Quentin reveals the short, accident-prone, life of George Drewry VC, a forgotten hero.
+In conversation with Alex Stanger, Quentin discusses his career and his latest book .

 Quentin is a former film critic and magazine editor.
 He has written books on Graham Greene, Anthony Hopkins, Albert Finney and Alfred Hitchcock, as well as ‘The Musical Milkman Murder’, a True Crime from the early 20th Century.
 He regularly hosts popular authors and film events for the Wooburn Festival.

 Alex is a long standing reporter and journalist for the BBC.
 She is a familiar face on Your News.

 Wednesday 19th September 2018 at 7:00 for 7:30pm

 Bourne End Library, Wakeman Rd, Bourne End SL8 5SX

 Tickets £10 including Bourne End Library reception with Prosecco and canapés.

 Of the thirty-nine Gallipoli Victoria Crosses arguably none was more deserved than the medal earned by George Leslie Drewry.

 At just 20, he was the first officer of the Royal Naval Reserve to receive the nation's premier award for valour when part of the landing on V Beach at Cape Helles, where he was also wounded.

 Accident-prone, he had survived falling into a bog as a child; he was knocked over by a car; as a novice merchantman he fell from the rigging of his ship and on another occasion was shipwrecked after rounding Cape Horn and stranded on a deserted island.